 Typically a heart transplant is not the immediate emergency room situation that is portrayed on TV.
 The Transplant Team will evaluate your case at their weekly meeting to discuss your overall medical need, financial resources and social support system prior to getting on the Waitlist.

 $50,000-$70,000 Work Up

 The “work-up” can take days or weeks; it includes all the testing and meeting with countless Specialists to determine if you are a good candidate medically to endure a heart transplant.
-You may also get a second work up opinion, which means these tests may be repeated and likewise, the cost will double ($140,000).
+You may also get a second work up opinion, which means these tests will likely be repeated and the cost will double ($140,000).